Masturbation: The Positive Effect of Solo Sex on Overall Wellbeing

 RELEASES FELL-GOOD CHEMICALS

 When someone has an orgasm their body releases a surge of chemicals including dopamine, oxytocin, serotonin, and endorphins.
 These radical “feel good” factors are rooted in the visceral body and brain and are naturally unleashed with sensual exploration and orgasms.
-These hormonal and chemical shifts are not only mood balancing, but also give us the unique confidence boost we as humans need to feel intrinsically connected to others and douse our physical beings with the vitality of aliveness that is intoxicating, to say the least.
+These hormonal and chemical shifts aren’t only mood balancing, but also give us the unique confidence boost humans need to feel intrinsically connected to others.

 HELPS WITH RELAXATION AND SLEEP

-An orgasm also releases a hormone called prolactin, this hormone makes you feel relaxed and sleepy, which is why most of us feel extra tired after sex.
-The release of this hormone leads us to that nice drowsy state which is why masturbation is great at helping you both de-stress and to help with sleep.
+An orgasm also releases a hormone called prolactin.
+This hormone makes you feel relaxed and sleepy, which is why most of us feel extra tired after sex.
+The release of this hormone leads us to that nice drowsy state which is why masturbation is great at helping you de-stress and sleep.

 GIVES THE BRAIN A BOOST

-Solo sex does not only give you a huge chemical rush but it fortifies the body – modern MRI studies have revealed that when our brain experiences orgasm, up to 80 regions can potentially light up with effortless ease.
-In fact, masturbation, which is sometimes seen as a secondary measure to achieving orgasm, has been shown to more consistently light up the subcortical and cortical, also known as the higher thinking executive dimension of your brain responsible for planning and thinking quickly on your feet.
+Solo sex doesn’t only give you a huge chemical rush but it fortifies the body.
+Modern MRI studies have revealed that when our brain experiences an orgasm, up to 80 regions of the brain can light up with effortless ease.
+In fact, masturbation, which is sometimes seen as a secondary measure to achieving orgasm, has been shown to consistently light up the subcortical and cortical.
+This is the higher thinking executive dimension of your brain responsible for planning and thinking quickly on your feet.

 AIDS HEART HEALTH

-As well as the positive mental aspects that come from masturbation, there has also been some studies into the physical benefits.
-US Doctor, Dr. Gersh has looked at how our heart gets a health boost and how orgasm may prevent heart disease, which is still the leading killer for men and women in the western world.
+There’s been some studies into the physical benefits of masturbation.
+US Doctor, Dr. Gersh has looked at how our heart gets a health boost from orgasms and they could be used to prevent heart disease, which is still the leading killer for men and women in the western world.
 He says “regular orgasms can help to maintain our innate rhythms and lower inflammation, fostering regular cycles.”

 REDUCES RISK OF PROSTATE CANCER

-The physical benefits of solo sex are like an abundant gold we need to mine.
-Harvard University undertook a study around prostate cancer and if orgasms can help lower the risk in older men.
-They additionally found that men who ejaculated more frequently were less likely to develop prostate cancer.
+The physical benefits of solo sex are like an abundant gold mine.
+Harvard University undertook a study around prostate cancer and how orgasms can help lower the risk in older men.
+They found that men who ejaculated more frequently were less likely to develop prostate cancer.
 Men who ejaculated 21 or more times a month enjoyed a 31% lower risk of prostate cancer.

 REGULATES MENSTRUAL CYCLE